Electron transfer from reduced cytochrome c to molecular oxygen

 Four protons are taken up from the matrix side of the membrane to form the water (scalar protons).
 Wikstrom (1977) suggests 4 protons are additionally transferred out from the matrix to the intermembrane space.

 Carbon monoxide (CO) readily inhibits oxygen consumption by mitochondrial cytochrome oxidase.
 This inhibition is responsible for much of its toxicity when it is applied externally to the body.
-However, CO has been implicated in normal cellular signalling, especially in anti-inflammatory effects.
+However, CO has been implicated in normal cellular signaling, especially in anti-inflammatory effects.
 The addition of antioxidants or inhibition of complex III of the electron transport chain by antimycin A attenuates the inhibitory effects of CO on lipopolysaccharide (LPS)-induced NLRP3 formation and TNF-alpha secretion, and blocked CO-induced p38 MAPK phosphorylation.
 These effects may be mediated via inhibition of cytochrome c oxidase and its generation of mitochondrial reactive oxygen species (Alonso et al, 2003; Zuckerbraun et al, 2007; Cooper and Brown, 2008; Jung et al, 2014; Ishigami et al, 2017).
+In carotid body glomus cells the tissue-specific HIGD1C positively regulates COX electron transfer (Timón-Gómez et al., 2022).

 Literature References